 Version-text is a transcription of all the 'settled text' from all the manuscripts which make up a particular 'version'.
 You can read more about how to define a version here.
 If all the manuscript-texts generate only one version, then the version is, essentially, the work, and so the principles of work-text have to be followed.
 The version is an intermediary between the manuscript-text and the work.
-There are six versions of the Declaration which make up The Dynamic Edition of the Declaration of Arbroath so understanding what a version-text is, and what it does (and does not) show, is particularly important.
+There are six versions of the Declaration which make up The Dynamic Edition of the Declaration of Arbroath and three versions which make up A model of a dynamic edition of Regiam Maiestatem.

 The first thing to be clear about is that the version-text is an entirely artificial creation.
 It does not represent any known manuscript-text nor does it prefer the readings of one or a group of manuscripts over the other.

 A version-text is a transcription of all groups of abstracted graphemes which are identical or stable across all the manuscripts which make up the particular version.
 A version-text thus contains transcriptions of all the settled text determined by comparison of the manuscript-texts.

 Unsettled text in the version-text is not transcribed but is represented in two ways: